-In the kindergarten approximately half the group hearing impaired children are included in a group.
+In the kindergarten approximately half the group are hearing impaired children.
 We find this has a two-way advantage as the hearing children become familiar with hearing impairment and the hearing impaired children learn to communicate as they are immersed in age- appropriate language.

 A: Your child must turn 3 by 31 December to begin 3 year old kindergarten, and must turn 4 by 30 April to begin 4 year old kindergarten.

 A: There are a number of differences between 3 year old and 4 year old kindergarten programs.
 Three year old kindergarten programs are not government funded and therefore fees are more than 4 year old programmes.
 Our 3 year old kindergarten programs are five hours over two sessions per week, and cater for 16 children of whom 50% can be hearing impaired.
 Our 4 year old kindergarten programs operate for 15 hours per week spread over 3 or 4 days.
 We can take up to 22 children in Room 1 and 20 children in Room 2.